zkoevaari/rust-joe-syntax/README.md

 - Does not enforce the 6 hex digit limitation in unicode escapes
 - In raw strings, when using 5 or more starting hashmarks, the number of closing hashmarks is not enforced (terminates at 5, but highlights all)
-- Allows char and string literal suffixes starting with a number
 - Does not recognize those exceptional keywords, that cannot be used even as raw identifiers or raw lifetimes
 - The list of special traits is somewhat incomplete, because the line had to